calebnance/jekyll_blog-calebnance/_posts/phaser/2017-07-14-simple-canvas-start.markdown

 tags: phaser tutorial code howto javascript
 ---

 Welcome to my first Phaser tutorial and the road to a very large RPG game.
-I will be documenting my process here.
-With what works, what doesn't and everything in between as I try to create this game.
+I will be documenting my process here, writing about what works, what doesn't and everything in between... as I try to create this game.

 First off, let's start by getting a game canvas "map" displayed on your page.
 Below you will see the contents of a simple `html` file.